pedrowindisch/min/README.md

 # _min_ - A small programming language
-tl;dr: go straight to [_min_ in five minutes](#min-in-five-minutes)
+<sup>(tl;dr: go straight to [_min_ in five minutes](#min-in-five-minutes))<sup>

 ## Key objectives
-The primary goal of this project is to create a simple programming language, mainly for educational purposes and to explore the aspects of building a compiler, with a strong focus on developing a robust tokenizer and parser error reporting system.
+The main objective of this project is to create a simple programming language, primarily for educational purposes and to delve into the process of building a compiler.
+The project places a emphasis on developing a reliable tokenizer and parser error reporting system, with user-friendly error messages.

-## Targets
-The programming languages targets the .NET platform.
+The _min_ compiler outputs CIL (Common Intermediate Language) code.

 ## Language specification
 The _min_ syntax is intentionally small.
-For a detailed specification, please refer to [SPECS.md](SPECS.md).
+For a detailed specification, please refer to [SPECS.md](SPECS.md), [examples](examples) folder or the eBNF grammar in [grammar.ebnf](min.ebnf).

-> [!CAUTION]
-> This project was made as a learning project, so sorry in advance for the possibly messy codebase.

 ## _min_ in five minutes
 ```